fbpx

 • Ginger burn – you might feel better drinking more water with your ginger supplements to help wash it down.

-Taking a prokinetic may not prevent your SIBO relapsing.
+Taking a prokinetic agent may not prevent your SIBO relapsing.
 However, it may extend the amount of time you have in between treatment rounds.
 This means there is more time for working on your lifestyle habits such as changing the way you eat and exercise, stress management, sleep routines etc.

 As a SIBO Nutritionist I help people work out what to eat, how to eat and lifestyle changes to help get relief from symptoms.
 You can email me about setting up a discovery call, or use the form on my Contact page.

-Hi I'm Anna Mapson, registered Nutritional Therapist.
+Hi, I'm Anna Mapson, registered Nutritional Therapist.

 I help people with IBS and SIBO get control of unpredictable gut symptoms to find long term relief from painful and embarrassing IBS without restrictive dieting.